Guyana - Kit List

 • Personal first aid kit - for example, painkillers, wound dressings, blister plasters, tweezers, zinc oxide tape, antiseptic spray/wound wash, antiseptic cream, support bandages, anti-diarrhoea pills, rehydration sachets, any medication you regularly take

-• Wash kit – for example, toothbrush, toothpaste, antibacterial hand gel, sunscreen, small towel, insect repellent, sanitary products as needed, contact lenses as needed.
+• Wash kit – for example, toothbrush, toothpaste, antibacterial hand gel, sunscreen, insect repellent, sanitary products as needed, contact lenses as needed.
 Please ensure your products, such as soap, are fully biodegradable.

 Recommended kit